rubberdok/indok-web/README.md

 | asbjorn_elevg |   1qaz   | false |
 | admin         | admin123 | super |

+The two test users can be accessed by going to `Log in with Feide` > `Feide Test Users` under `Other login alternatives` > Enter the respective username and password.

 The frontend runs on [`localhost:3000`](localhost:3000), and the backend on [`localhost:8000`](localhost:8000).
 The GraphQL API endpoint is [`localhost:8000/graphql`](localhost:8000/graphql).

 ## Deployment